Paneer Tikka Masala Recipe (with Homemade Paneer!)

 This vegetarian tikka masala recipe is incredibly easy to make, but there are a few things to keep in mind while making this dish:

 - Whole milk and real buttermilk are key when making homemade paneer.
-You can’t substitute a lower fat milk in this recipe!
+We don’t recommend substituting lower fat milk in this recipe!

 - Diced bell pepper adds a pop of fresh flavor to this dish and keeps this recipe simple.
-However, you’re welcome to add in additional chopped veggies as well.
+However, you’re welcome to add in other chopped veggies as well.

 - If you don’t have time to make homemade paneer, feel free to buy pre-made paneer at the store instead.